Research. Sounds both intimidating and boring right?

 The thought of needing 1000’s hours worth of research to stand a chance of getting into med school is a myth.

-Although it can help, there are much more important factors to help make your application competitive.
+Although it can help, there are many more important factors to help make your application competitive.

 If you liked this review, you might find the following articles useful: